Genentech/scimilarity/README.rst

 can be downloaded from:
 https://zenodo.org/records/10685499

-Human tissue atlas scRNA-seq data (train, test, and unlabelled) with metadata and SCimilarity embeddings can be downloaded from: https://zenodo.org/records/10895214
+Human tissue atlas scRNA-seq data with metadata and SCimilarity embeddings can be downloaded from: https://zenodo.org/records/10895214

 Citation